 - Keep your digits warm.
 Don’t make this the winter you get frostbite: Get a high-quality pair of waterproof gloves.
 While mittens will keep your hands warmer, they’ll limit your ability to adjust your gear or strap in on your board.
 If you still struggle with dexterity and coldness, add a layer of liner gloves beneath your normal ones.

 - Make your feet comfortable.
 Believe it or not, thicker socks are not ideal with ski or snowboard boots.
 Opt for socks that are thin, so they don’t bunch up; high, so they don’t slip into your boot; and sweat-wicking, because your feet will get very hot.

 Now that you know how to pick the right accessories for your mountain adventures, you’re ready to hit the trail with the pros.
+If you find yourself lovin’ life on the mountain, it may be time to leave rentals behind and buy your own equipment.
 When the snow finally lets up, you’ll need someplace safe and convenient to keep your stuff until next season starts.
 Contact the storage professionals at Secure Self Storage and find the perfect place for all your gear this year.

 For some people, the magic and wonder of first snowfall never really wears off.
 For others, each snowflake is a little inconvenience falling from the sky, making shoveling the driveway the ultimate showdown of man versus nature.
 Whether you love snow or could live without it, we’ve compiled a list of five tips and tricks that will help you win this winter!

 - Spray Your Shovel with Non-Stick Cooking Spray.
 To keep the snow from sticking to your shovel, spray it with non-stick cooking spray or lightly grease it with vegetable oil.
 This trick is guaranteed to make your shoveling job a little easier.